- Your kids can learn to cook, even if you don't know where to start

 - Everyone can win at the game of dinner!

 - "I just want my kids to eat what I make!"

-You only need 2 ingredients and 10 minutes to make DIY finger healthy pumpkin muffins.squares!
+You only need 2 ingredients and 10 minutes to make DIY finger gelatin (use the coupon KS10 for 10% off!) squares!
 They’re a healthy, homemade version of jello squares!
-You’ll definitely want to add these to your list of easy snacks and lunch box additions along with these
+You’ll definitely want to add these to your list of easy snacks and lunch box additions along with these healthy pumpkin muffins.